Microservices are useful not as an architectural status symbol, but as a way to align domain boundaries, team structure, and responsibility.

 Building Microservices

-The Microservices and Integration section helps you design distributed systems as a coherent set of services rather than an accidental dependency graph.
-In practice, microservice success is defined not by service count, but by boundary quality, contract discipline and integration decisions.
+The Microservices and Integration section is here so a distributed system reads as a coherent set of services rather than an accidental dependency graph no one holds in their head at once.
+Success here is measured not by service count, but by the quality of boundaries, the discipline of contracts, and how well the integration decisions are thought through.

 Why this section matters